farukbulbul/stock_price_indicator/capstone_project_report.md

 - _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_
 - _Is the model robust enough for the problem?
 Do small perturbations (changes) in training data or the input space greatly affect the results?_
 - _Can results found from the model be trusted?_
+The final model as optimized in a manual grid search is SVR with parameters gamma=0.8, C=200, degree=3 since it gives the best results overall.

 ### Justification